Tkoerner4/Implementation-of-TCP-using-UDP/README.md

 This repository contains an implementation of TCP using UDP.
 It ensures reliable file transfer between two machines by handling packet loss and corruption.
 There is a sender and receiver program, where the sender transmits a file over UDP, and the receiver verifies its integrity upon completion

+# Files

+Sender.py contains the sender program unreliable_channel.py contains methods for simulating dropping or corruption of packets, can edit probability of drops/corruption in file

 # Usage
 To compile and run this program, you need to be in the same directory as Receiver.py, Sender.py, and unreliable_channel.py using the commands: python Receiver.py 12345 received_file.txt receiver_log.txt and python Sender.py localhost 12345 50 1MB.txt sender_log.txt

+"50" is the size of the window to use for the sliding window mechanism

 1MB is just a sample of data to send over the connection, you can send any .txt file